plockc/pi-infra/README-build-node.md

 ## Create Ubuntu and cloud-init configuration for SD Card

 ### Networking configuration for build-node Ubuntu
-Set up interfaces.  `eth0` is connected to external network, while the pocket network will be on USB on `eth1`, raspberry pi 4 would have much better network speeds than earlier versions over USB (~300Mbit for USB 3.0).

-The faster connection is used for external network to allow for the gateway to also be used as home internet gateway.
+Set up interfaces.  `eth0` and `wlan0` are connected to external network.

-Interface for external network as DHCP
+Interface for network as DHCP
 ```create-file:build-node/eth0.yaml
 # created by README-build-node.md
 network: